amazeeio/docs/drupal/automatic-synchronization-of-sites.md

      - cd web && drush -y cr
 ```

-In this example on every deployment to the `preprod` branch, the regular defined `deploy_tasks` int he yaml file are ignored and instead the tasks defined here are called.
+In this example on every deployment to the `preprod` branch, the regular defined `deploy_tasks` in the yaml file are ignored and instead the tasks defined here are called.

 As during a deployment we have full access to a drush, we can also call commands that involve site aliases, like `sql-sync`.

-In this case the current existing database from the `preprod` site will be emptied (drush sql-drop)
+* In this case the current existing database from the `preprod` site will be deleted (`drush sql-drop`).
+* Then